na-na-hi/renget/archive/mrxqd.md

 >Lance
 Host of my radio station of choice and a true patrician of the culinary arts.
 By that I mean he really likes my food, which makes him a good guy in my eyes.
 He's where I get so much of my info about the other people in the wastes and his stories are entertaining.
 There's a reason I'm willing to go out of my way to make a delivery to his place during my Trade Triangle runs: He's just a nice fellow to be around.
 I owe a lot of my business to him for his ad deal, and I make sure I show how grateful I am with the meals I supply him.

-Recommended Meal: Marinated skirt steak and shrimp, sauteed in a la diabla sauce and served with rice, beans, and guacamole.
+Recommended Meal: Marinated skirt steak and shrimp, sautéed in a la diabla sauce and served with rice, beans, and guacamole.
 Just like mom used to make.

 ---